appdotnet/api-spec/content/docs/resources/file/content.md

 ## Set File content

 Set the content for an incomplete File.
-The content type for this request must be ```multipart/form-data```.
+The content type for this request must be the content type of the file you are uploading.

 This endpoint could return a `507 Insufficient Storage` error if the user doesn't have enough space for this file.